Weak convergence of Bayes estimators under general loss functions: Various types of differentiability

-Consequently, Lebesgue's dominated convergence theorem and differentiability of the map $\vartheta\mapsto p_\vartheta(x)$ imply On the other hand, we have The dominated convergence theorem yields Hence, we have derived that {This concludes the proof.} \end{proof}Assumption \ref{ThmA4_1} is a continuity condition on the dual solutions in the parameter.
-By \citet[Theorem~2]{goett}, for the setting of the previous Theorem, the dual solutions are unique up to additive constants.
-Moreover, Assumption \ref{ThmA4_2} implies that and consequently Hence, the formula of the gradient of the Wasserstein distance is independent of the choice of the potential $\phi_{t_0}^\vartheta\in \Phi(t_0,\vartheta)$.
+{This concludes the proof.} \end{proof} In \Cref{grad_ws}, condition~\ref{ThmA4_1} is a continuity condition on the dual solutions in the parameter.
+By \citet[Theorem~2]{goett}, the dual solutions are unique up to additive constants.
+Moreover, condition~\ref{ThmA4_2} implies that and consequently Hence, the formula of the gradient of the Wasserstein distance is independent of the choice of the concrete potential and it holds {\rev